King Edward VI Handsworth School: History

 When King Edward VI Grammar School for Girls opened in 1883 the first head was Margaret Nimmo who had previously been second mistress and the first graduate teacher at Blackheath High School.
-Thee school was then in the Aston area of Birmingham and it had 300 girls to educate.
-Half of the schools scholarshops were given to girls from public elementary schools.
+The school was then in the Aston area of Birmingham and it had 300 girls to educate.
+Half of the schools scholarships were given to girls from public elementary schools.
 The education approaches were information, Rote learning and competition.

 Margaret Nimmo moved her school to Rosehill Road in Handsworth where it has merged with two others opening again in 1911 in a new building.
-The new school at Handsworth cost £50,000 to build.
-The architect was P. B. Chatwin and he designed a building with a number of specialist areas which included the library and the "playroom" (a whole school common-room).

 By 1915 the school role was 460.
 The school's science and gymnastics facilities were poor but the school sent many on to universities.
 When the school first opened, and for many years afterwards, girls were not permitted to eat in the street and had to wear gloves on the journey to and from school.

 In the beginning, the sixth form was very small with as few as 6 pupils in a year.
 Transfer to King Edward VI High School for Girls for sixth form studies was not unusual.

-The school was built on a slope, there are two ground floors, and originally the gymnasium was located in the room on the lower ground floor later used as a Music room.

-Since the renovation of the church (bought by the school) into a music centre, this room is now used as an ICT suite.